 10 Healthy Experience Gifts Wellness Fans Will Love

-You'll surprise and delight your friends and family with these thoughtful gifts that have real health benefits.
+You'll surprise and delight your friends and family with these thoughtful gifts for better health.

-A solid skincare routine has become synonymous with self-care these days and there’s good reason: Taking care of your skin is a way to take care of you.
+A solid skin care routine has become synonymous with self-care time these days and there’s good reason: Taking care of your skin is a way to take care of you.
 And anytime you prioritize your own well-being, that’s a very good thing.
 The same goes for the people in your life.
 Gifting a facial will allow a loved one to book some time to check in with themselves and feel the restorative benefits of walking out with a fresh face.
 (Bonus: If your giftee struggles with acne or other skin concerns, a facial may help lessen the anxiety they have around their skin, according to one study.)
-Heyday, a new skincare and facial destination in New York, Philadelphia, and LA, offers gift certificates to treat someone to much-needed me-time.
+Heyday, a skin care and facial destination in New York, Philadelphia, and Los Angeles, offers gift certificates to treat someone to much-needed me-time.

 Private meditation session

-Let’s be honest: Sometimes when we’re trying to zen out to a meditation podcast or app or simply quiet our mind on our own, we’re not quite sure we’re doing it right.
+Let’s be honest: Sometimes when we’re trying to Zen out to a meditation podcast or app, we’re never quite sure we’re doing it right.
 And while meditation is a practice that does take time to master, it doesn’t hurt to get a little help from the pros.
 Plus, investing in a regular meditation routine is an experience gift that truly keeps on giving.
-Numerous studies have shown that meditation has an impressive list of benefits, from reducing blood pressure to lessening symptoms of depression.
-Meditation studios are popping up all over the country, so search for a studio in your area that offers private or group sessions, like MNDFL in New York or the Meditation Bar in Austin, Texas.
+Numerous studies have shown that meditation has an impressive list of benefits, from lessening symptoms of depression or as a natural remedy to reducing blood pressure.
+Meditation studios offering live-streaming classes include MNDFL and Meditation Bar.